 Fortunately, you can take the CPA Exam in any order that suits you.
 Meaning that you don’t have to sit for FAR first, although this is my recommendation.

 Further, you have flexibility in how many exam sections you can take in a single testing window.
-For example, you could sit for AUD and FAR in the first window of the year and REG and BEC in the very next window.
+For example, you could sit for AUD and FAR in the first window of the year and REG and a Discipline section in the very next window.
 Technically, you could take all 4 sections during one testing window.
 However, I would highly discourage this plan.
 You can easily burn out with your studying.
 Further, you may not be giving yourself enough time to adequately prepare for any exam section.

 Also, you can’t double-dip in a testing window.
 So, if you fail any CPA Exam section, you’ll have to wait until the next available testing window to retake it.

 Your time to take and pass the CPA Exam is limited.
-Commonly, CPA candidates want to know what order to take the 4 exam sections in to ensure they can pass in the 18-month rolling period.
+Commonly, CPA candidates want to know what order to take the 4 exam sections in to ensure they can pass in the 30-month rolling period.
 Truthfully, it depends on you.
 In other words, do you want to get the more difficult section out of the way?
 Or, do you want to start with the section that feels a little easier?

 Among the 4 CPA Exam sections, FAR is often believed to be the most challenging.
 This belief is upheld by the fact that the pass rate for FAR is the lowest of them all.
-Conversely, BEC has the highest pass rate.

 That being said, I recommend you think about your existing competency and comfort with the content in each exam part.
 Then, spend some time developing a CPA study schedule to determine how different scenarios might play out.